What's in the gaiwan?

 This white tea is crafted from material harvested in a 1:1 ratio (leaf and bud) from wild purple tea trees (ye sheng cha) growing in the Mangshi County, Dehong Prefecture.
 The harvest took place in April 2023.

-The leaves are processed using the ye guang bai method: the raw material is slightly wilted and then placed in a long tunnel with air circulation, where the oxidation process gradually halts.
+The leaves are processed using the ye guang bai methodology: the raw material is slightly wilted and then placed in a long tunnel with air circulation, where the oxidation process gradually halts.

 What's this bunny like? 🐰